Did You Know?

 · Use portable silver-ion purifiers for travel/camping.

-· Kitchen counters, fridge handles, faucets (use ARGENTUMIX silver-ion spray: Colorless, odorless, non-corrosive.
+· Kitchen counters, fridge handles, faucets (Using a silver-ion water spray can help inhibit bacterial growth (colorless, odorless, non-corrosive.
 Child/pet-safe).

 · Dispose of garbage in a timely manner: